njtierney/naniar/README.md

 Future Work
 ===========

-`ggmissing` has not seen much attention for the past 6 months or so, and so will be undergoing more changes over the next 6 months, with plans to have the package in CRAN before the end of 2016.
+`naniar` has not seen much attention for the past 6 months or so, and so will be undergoing more changes over the next 6 months, with plans to have the package in CRAN before the end of 2016.

 As such, we plan to extend the `geom_missing` family to include: